top of page

 to just two years rather than four by eliminating unnecessary coursework.

-Some may say that the extra courses provide an all-around level of education for the student, but that's really just nonsense.
-Both Master's and Doctorate's degrees are focused along a particular discipline, so why not
+Scholars may say that the extra courses provide an all-around level of education for the student, but that's really just nonsense.
+Both Master's and Doctorate degrees are focused along a particular discipline, so why not do the same for a Bachelor's degree?

 Open And Free College